 Anxiety and worries

 Your older loved one may have worries and anxieties that caused the depression, or the depression may have made them focus on those worries more.
-If you notice that the person is more anxious or worried than usual, this could be a sign of depression.
+If you notice that the person is more anxious or worried than usual, this could be one of the symptoms of depression.

 It can help to encourage talking about worries as there may be things that you can help with.

 If your loved one has totally withdrawn from socialising then they will need to take small steps to get back into it again.
-Perhaps visitors can help, or spending time once a week at a local cafe, or volunteer for something in the community.
+Perhaps visitors can help, or spend time once a week at a local café, or volunteer for something in the community.